okta/okta.github.io/_source/_code/javascript/okta_angular_sign-in_widget.md

 You can configure `https://{yourOrg}.oktapreview.com` to accept our requests by [enabling CORS for `http://localhost:4200`](/docs/api/getting_started/enabling_cors.html#granting-cross-origin-access-to-websites).

 ## Create an Angular App
-To quickly create an Angular app, you'll need to install the Angular CLI:
+To quickly create an Angular app, install the Angular CLI:
 ```bash
 $ npm install -g @angular/cli
 ```